 Instructions to Editor: Add the following text to the end of Subclause 10.1.4.3.1

+When a FILS capable STA is doing active or passive scanning and receives a Probe Response, the STA should decode and use the received Probe Response if the Probe Response is from a FILS capable AP, even those for another STA.

 Motion-1: To authorize the Editor to incorporate the text changes proposed in contribution 11-12/1399r0 to the draft TGai Specification Document.